elunna/nerfhack-changelog/README.md

 The **new quest nemesis** is *The First Evil*, who guards *The Argent Cross* and the *Bell of Opening*.
 This is a **high-level evil shade** with an arsenal of powerful abilities.
 It can cast mage spells and possesses **deadly touch attacks** that **paralyze, slow, freeze, and shock** its foes.
 Additionally, it is highly resistant to various forms of damage, including **cold, disintegration, stoning, sleep, poison, acid, and electricity.**

+Other notes:
+* The HP growth for undead slayers has been buffed from their SLASH'EM version to make them more durable.
+* Undead slayers take an alignment penalty for drinking vampire blood.
+* Undead Slayers max skills vary dynamically based on their starting kits.
+  * Crossbow, spear, long sword, short sword, and whip all default to a max of basic
+  * Starting the crossbow unlocks expert skill in crossbow
+  * Starting the silver short sword unlocks expert skill in short sword and skilled for long sword
+  * Starting the whip unlocks expert skill in whip and master skill in martial arts
+  * Starting the silver spear unlocks expert skill in spear
+* If you start with the crossbow, you start with more bolts.

 ### Cartomancer
 * The cartomancer is a unique role ported over from SpliceHack.
 Cartomancers are spellcasters with a focus on using cards and summoning temporary minions to do their bidding.
 Many parts of the role are inspired by or pay homage to various trading card games.
 The cartomancer has undergone some dramatic transformations from its original implementation in Splice, becoming a more focused and surprising role to play.